Minimally conscious state: Neuroimaging

 Some areas of the brain that are correlated with the subjective experience of pain were activated in MCS patients when noxious stimulation was present.
 Positron emission tomography (PET) scans found increased blood flow to the secondary sensory cortex, posterior parietal cortex, premotor cortex, and the superior temporal cortex.
 The pattern of activation, however, was with less spatial extent.
 Some parts of the brain were less activated than normal patients during noxious stimulus processing.
 These were the posterior cingulate, medial prefrontal cortex, and the occipital cortex.
 Even though functional brain imaging can objectively measure changes in brain function during noxious stimulation, the role of different areas of the brain in pain processing is only partially understood.
 Furthermore, there is still the problem of the subjective experience.
 MCS patients by definition cannot consistently and reliably communicate their experiences.
 Even if they were able to answer the question "are you in pain?", there would not be a reliable response.
 Further clinical trials are needed to access the appropriateness of the use of analgesia in patients with MCS.

 Residual language function

-A functional magnetic resonance imaging (fMRI) study found that minimally conscious state patients showed activation in auditory networks when they heard narratives that had personally meaningful content that were read forwards by a familiar voice.
+A functional magnetic resonance imaging (fMRI) study found that minimally conscious state patients showed activation in auditory networks when they heard narratives with personally meaningful content to them, by a familiar voice.
 These activations were not seen when the narratives were read backwards.

 Another study compared patients in vegetative state and minimally conscious state in their ability to recognize language.
 They found that some patients in minimally conscious state demonstrated some evidence of preserved speech processing.
 There was more activation in response to sentences compared to white noise.

-Diagnostic
+Diagnosis

 Medical definition

 Minimally conscious state (MCS) is defined as a condition of severely altered consciousness in which minimal but definite behavioral evidence of self or environmental awareness is demonstrated.